Mathipe98/TDT4140_project/README.md

 <!-- number of commits -->
 <!-- license -->

-SellYoShit is an application for selling your things online, written in Python 3.7 using the Django framework.
+SellYo'Shit is an application for selling your things online, written in Python 3.7 using the Django framework.

 ## Motivation